arupmondal835/notes/README.md

 convert +append 1st.png 2nd.png final.png
 ```
-# making a column from a string and nmber them
+# making a column from a string and number them
 ```bash
 for a in `cat binary.txt `
 do echo $a